As an Amazon Associate I earn from qualifying purchases.

 It's important to follow the mixing directions, if it's a concentrate - don't think that if a little is good, more must be better.

-Finding the right kind of fertilizer can take a bit of trial and error - learning how much to use, and how often, depends on the type of plant, how big it is, and how much soil is in the pot.
+Finding the right kind of fertilizer can take a bit of trial and error - learning how much to use, and how often, depends on

 That's why I can't give you exact numbers - it's going to be different for everyone depending on their conditions (such as climate, weather, temperature, light levels and many other factors) and the age and growth habit of your succulent plants.